2018 Copa Libertadores finals: Postponement and relocation to Madrid

 On 25 November, prior to the rescheduled second leg, Boca Juniors requested that the match be postponed in order for it to be played in "conditions of equality."
-CONMEBOL postponed the match once more as Boca's requirements could not guaranteed.
-On 27 November, CONMEBOL confirmed the second leg would be played outside Argentina due to safety concerns, with the match taking place on 8 or 9 December.
+CONMEBOL postponed the match once more as Boca's requirements could not be guaranteed.
+On 27 November, CONMEBOL confirmed the second leg would be played outside Argentina due to safety concerns, with the match taking place on 8 or 9 December, having earlier stated that if the fixture were to go ahead at all, it would have to be played outside the country, since suitable conditions could not be guaranteed within Argentina.
 Subsequently, on 29 November, CONMEBOL confirmed the match would take place at the Santiago Bernabéu Stadium in Madrid, Spain, on 9 December at 20:30 local time.
+Real Madrid had offered the Bernabéu free of charge, in order to boost Spain's bid to host the 2030 FIFA World Cup.
+As part of CONMEBOL's disciplinary ruling on the incident, which rejected Boca's request that the tie be awarded to them by default, River Plate were fined and ordered to play two further home fixtures behind closed doors in future CONMEBOL competitions.

 For security reasons, prior to the first leg, both clubs unanimously agreed to prohibit away fans from attending either match.
 However, following the decision by CONMEBOL to move the second leg to Madrid, these plans were altered, with 5,000 tickets allocated to each club.
-Additionally, River Plate were reprimanded for the bus attack, fined $400,000, and ordered to play two games behind closed doors in the Estadio Monumental.
 Real Madrid sold 25,000 tickets to fans of each team, as over 250,000 Argentines live and work in Spain, including the Real Madrid manager at the time, Santiago Solari, a former River Plate midfielder.
-Real also agreed to sell tickets to their season ticket holders, which sold out quickly.
+Tickets were also offered to Real Madrid season ticket holders, which sold out quickly.
 Security responsibilities for the second leg were delegated to the Spanish football federation, rather than CONMEBOL, with Prime Minister Pedro Sánchez saying that plans were underway to have the "necessary deployments to ensure the event is secure".

 However, additional concerns were reputedly raised by both clubs following the decision to move the game to Madrid.
 Leonardo Ponzio, the River Plate captain, was allegedly involved in a match-fixing scandal during his time at Real Zaragoza, and as such his eligibility to play football in Spain was unclear at the time.
 There were also reports that Boca Juniors intended to appeal the decision to relocate the second leg.
 In a subsequent press release, River Plate also announced an intent to protest the CONMEBOL decision to play in Madrid.
 Boca Juniors appealed to the Court of Arbitration for Sport to have the second leg postponed, but was rejected, although the court would continue to consider whether River should be suspended.